22 Best Drought-Tolerant Plants for Texas

 closeup of golden barrel cactus plant

-The golden barrel is a small colorful cactus that comes in various sizes.
-These cacti have a distinctive, round shape and are pale green with gold accents.
-They can create focal points, add texture, and provide dimension to any Texas landscape with minimal maintenance required.
+The golden barrel is a small, colorful cactus that comes in various sizes.
+These cacti have a distinctive round shape and are pale green with gold accents.
+They create focal points and add bold texture to any Texas landscape.

 • USDA Hardiness Zone: 9 to 12